dhruvparamhans/random_notes/stack.md

 changed, from compiler to compiler.
 Various optimization levels affects stack layout greatly.

-But if can somehow detect information we need, we can use it and even modify it.
+But if we can somehow detect information we need, we can use it and even modify it.
 As an example, I'll rework *f()* function:

 	void f(char *text)